red-magic/tty-colorscheme/README.md

 ## Installation

-Run `./install` script as root to install `tty-colorscheme` and various themes.
+- `sudo ./install` to install `tty-colorscheme` and various themes.

-`./install remove` if you want to uninstall it.
+- `sudo ./install remove` if you want to uninstall it.

 ## Usage